Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ![incomeTaxExample](https://github.com/user-attachments/assets/e7325ff1-a90f-445d-b119-06b95cc103c6)

-**Instructions**
+**Instructions:**

 - Open lab2f.py and ensure the comment section is completed.
 - Create a program that calculates tax based on the table in the image above.
 - The script should include a variable `income`.
 The value of `income` should be entered by the user and should be a number (preferably in the thousands).Convert the input to an integer or float as needed.
-- The value of income should be a number (preferably in the thousands) inputted by the user.
+- The value of income should be a number (preferably in the thousands) entered by the user.
 - The script should also include a variable `status`.The value of `status` will be entered by the user and must be either `"single"` or `"married"`.
 - Use **nested** `if`, `elif`, and `else` statements to model the logic shown in the tax chart.
 - Use **relational operators** to compare `income` and `status` with the threshold values in the table.